Exorust/Exorust.github.io/_posts/2019-10-30-Business-Model-Innovation.md

 This effect is the most powerful, becuase it *sustains* the growth.
 A product is subject to network effect when *increased usage by any user increases the value of the product or the service*.
 This can be seen in Facebook, Uber, Airbnb, LinkedIn and many more.
 The 5 categories of Network Effects are:

-a. ** Direct Network Effects**: Increased usage leads to direct increase in value.
+A. ** Direct Network Effects**: Increased usage leads to direct increase in value.
 (Facebook, Whatsapp, Instagram)
-b. ** Indirect Network Effects**: Increased usage encourages consumption of complementary goods.
+B. ** Indirect Network Effects**: Increased usage encourages consumption of complementary goods.
 (Adoption of iOS/Android encourages app builders)
-a. ** Two-sided Network Effects**: Increased usage of one set of users increases the value to a complementary set of users.
+C. ** Two-sided Network Effects**: Increased usage of one set of users increases the value to a complementary set of users.
 (Marketplaces like Uber,eBay,Airbnb)
-a. ** Local Network Effects**: Increase in usage by a small subset of users increases value for connected user.
+D. ** Local Network Effects**: Increase in usage by a small subset of users increases value for connected user.
-a. ** Compatibility and Standards**: Use of a product allows it to set the standard.
+E. ** Compatibility and Standards**: Use of a product allows it to set the standard.
 (MsWord being the dominant document file destroying WordPerfect and OpenDocument)

 ## Growth Limiters